Award-Winning Honky Tonk Artist Justin Trevino

 Four years later, he landed the gig he wanted most: leading the Sunday afternoon jam session at Harry Weiss' Red Eye Saloon, which was inside San Antonio's Eisenhauer Road Flea Market.
 He knew that his idol, Johnny Bush, sometimes came to sit in.
 One day after Weiss heard Trevino singing "Whiskey River," Bush's signature song, he remarked how much the young man sounded like Bush and promised to introduce the two of them.
 Weiss made good on that promise a couple of weeks later.

 "I'm up there singing that afternoon and Johnny gets up on the stage and announces, 'Ladies and gentlemen, I'm a little under the weather.
 I've got a real bad cold, I'm kinda hoarse, and I can't sing.
 I've been told that this young man knows all my songs.
 What I'm gonna do is sit here and play lead guitar, and he's gonna sing my songs.
-So you can look at me and listen to him.'"
+So, you can look at me and listen to him.'"

 In the early 90s, while continuing to perform with his own band, Justin also played bass for Don Walser, Cornell Hurd and, later, also with Darrell McCall.
-In 1994, while still continuing to do shows on his own and with the other bands, Justin began a nine-year run as a "Bandolero" in Johnny Bush's band.
-He played bass and sang harmony throughout the nine years; but nearly from the beginning, he also opened the shows with 45 minutes as lead vocalist before Johnny came on stage.
+In 1994, while still continuing to do shows on his own and with the other bands, Justin began a 11-year run as a "Bandolero" in Johnny Bush's band.
+He played bass and sang harmony throughout the 11 years; but nearly from the beginning, he also opened the shows with 45 minutes as lead vocalist before Johnny came on stage.

 In Texas country music circles, it's a huge source of pride for musicians to be able to say they've been a Bandolero.
 They all have their reasons.
 For Justin, though, it wasn't just about the thrill of playing with a Texas legend who was also his idol, mentor and good friend.